romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In the process of creating a custom GitHub Action, what is the best practice for ensuring that the action remains maintainable and easy to update as GitHub Actions evolves and new features are released?
+Q: In the process of creating a custom GitHub Action, what is the best practice for ensuring that the action remains maintainable and easy to update as GitHub Actions evolves and new features are released?
 <details><summary>Show the answer</summary><p>

 - **Subscribe to GitHub's changelog and update the action only when necessary to maintain compatibility with the GitHub Actions platform**